DSCHNE83/pdsnd_github/README.md

 + Worked in Python on Bikeshare so that it is more **user** friendly
 + Add Los _Angeles_ to the **CITY_DATA selection**
 + Add _Denver_ to the **CITY_DATA selection**
++ Forgot to add the csv files to the pdsnd_github and add the csv to .gitignore